sarahecarter/seir-penguin-project-2/readme.md

 ## User Stories

 Users will be able to add a new pattern to their collection by clicking the "+" button.
 A new form will then be rendered that allows the user to input pattern details.
-On the form, when the user clicks "Add New Pattern" they will be taken back to their main collection page where their pattern has been added
+On the form, when the user clicks "Add New Pattern" they will be taken back to their main collection page where their pattern has been added.
+From the main page, users can edit or delete their patterns by clicking the edit and delete icons on the pattern cards.
+Users can access more details about patterns by clicking the image on the cards and then the "More Info" button on the pattern modals.
+This links to the show page for the pattern.
+On the show page users are also able to edit and delete their patterns, or return back to the main index page.

 ## Challenges